 A Crystal River canoeing Wisconsin adventure near Waupaca has long been on my radar.
 This river is not to be confused with the swimming with manatees Three Sisters Springs National Wildlife Refuge in Florida.
 Word on the street is it is a picturesque river with some thrilling rapids and crystalline water.

 During a Wisconsin road trip adventure, I finally made this trip a reality.
 The previous night I stayed at Eden Prairie Resort near Appleton.
 The succeeding morning my destination was Waupaca and Dings Dock for my Crystal River canoe rental.

 Crystal River Wisconsin Dings Dock canoe rental in Waupaca

 Renting at Dings Dock

-Ding’s Dock is located on the Chain O’ Lakes in Waupaca, Wisconsin.
-It was easy to find with billboards located in advance that helped point the way.
-I parked my car and walked up to the rental booth.
-I paid $29.00 for a canoe, and 30 minutes my name came over the intercom to board the pontoon shuttle.
+Dings Dock is located on the near pristine Chain O’ Lakes in Waupaca, Wisconsin.
+It was easy to pinpoint with billboards pointing the way.
+I parked my car and approached the rental booth.

 Pontoon boat livery service

 We boarded the boat and another not too thrilled operator loaded us up and drove us across the lake.
-It was August, so late in the season, and I think Ding’s staff was ready to go back to college.
-They seemed tired of dealing with vacationers.
-There was no welcome aboard or thank you for paddling with us.
-When we got to the other side the unamused driver simply said “get out here.”
-We had to jump in waist deep water.
-They then pushed over our canoe.
-It was not horrible service, but it was not great either.
+It was August, so late in the season, and I think the staff was ready to return to college.
+They seemed tired of dealing with jocular tourists.

 Brought a dry bag